FatherofDharma/RoboSpeech/README.md

 * Example input: 4
 * Example output: [0,1,2,3,4]

+_This program should replace any number containing 3 with the phrase "I'm sorry Dave, I can't do that."_

+* Example input: 4
+* Example output: [0,1,2,I'm sorry Dave, I can't do that,4]

 ## Requirements for Installation and Setup.

 * _You will need a web browser to use this website._